Geography and wealth

-Geography and wealth have long been perceived as correlated attributes of nations.
-Scholars such as Jeffrey D. Sachs argue that geography has a key role in the development of a nation's economic growth.
+Geography and wealth are a frequent subject of study in geography, both between nations and across regions within nations.
+Some scholars, such as Jeffrey D. Sachs, argue that geography has a key role in the development of a nation's economic growth.
 For instance, nations that reside along coastal regions, or those who have access to a nearby water source, are more plentiful and able to trade with neighboring nations.
 In addition, countries that have a tropical climate face a significant amount of difficulties such as disease, intense weather patterns, and lower agricultural productivity.

+This thesis is supported by the fact that the volumes of UV radiation have a negative impact on economic activity.
+There are a number of studies confirming that spatial development in countries with higher levels of economic development differs from countries with lower levels of development.
 The correlation between geography and a nation's wealth can be observed by examining a country's GDP (gross national product) per capita, which takes into account a nation's economic output and population.

 The wealthiest nations of the world with the highest standard of living tend to be those at the northern extreme of areas open to human habitation—including Northern Europe, the United States, and Canada.
-Within prosperous nations, wealth often increases with distance from the equator; for example, the Northeast United States has long been wealthier than its southern counterpart and northern Italy wealthier than southern regions of the country.
-Even within Africa this effect can be seen, as the nations farthest from the equator are wealthier.
-In Africa, the wealthiest nations are the three on the southern tip of the continent, South Africa, Botswana, and Namibia, and the countries of North Africa.
-Similarly, in South America, Argentina, Southern Brazil, Chile, and Uruguay have long been the wealthiest.
-Within Asia, Indonesia, located on the equator, is among the poorest.
-Within Central Asia, Kazakhstan is wealthier than other former Soviet Republics which border it to the south, like Uzbekistan.

-Researchers at Harvard's Center for International Development found in 2001 that only one tropical economy — Singapore — is classified as high-income by the World Bank, while all countries within regions zoned as temperate had either middle- or high-income economies.
+Within prosperous nations, wealth often increases with distance from the equator.
+Researchers at Harvard's Center for International Development found in 2001 that only two tropical economies — Singapore and Hong Kong — are classified as high- income by the World Bank, while all countries within regions zoned as temperate had either middle- or high-income economies.